alertflex/cnode/doc/install.rst

 Post-installation
 -----------------

-Perform several steps to put the Cnode into service:

-* Go to the landing page of the Cnode by typing hostname/IP address in a browser.
+* Open the landing page of the Cnode by typing hostname/IP address in a browser.
 Via a menu of the page, you can get access to Alertflex web console or admin consoles of ActiveMQ, MISP, Payara AS.
 For login to Alertflex console use default user ``admin``, password was set in ``env.sh`` file.
 .. image:: /images/main-page.png

 * In Alertflex console select "Settings" and download SSL certificate for Alertlex collector (altprobe).